BuxOrg/bux-cli/docs/commands/buxcli_xpriv.md

 This command is for xpriv key related commands.

-create: creates a new xpriv key (xpriv create)
+new: creates a new xpriv key (xpriv new)
 wif: gets the WIF from the xpriv key (xpriv wif <xpriv>)
 xpub: gets the xpub from the xpriv key (xpriv xpub <xpriv>)